medusajs/medusa/docs/content/advanced/backend/scheduled-jobs/create.md

 info:    Processing scheduled job: publish-products
 ```

-If you log anything in the scheduled job, for example using `console.log`, or if any errors are thrown, it’ll also be logged on your Medusa server.
+If you log anything in the scheduled job, for example using `console.log`, or if any errors are thrown, it’ll also be logged on your Medusa backend.

 :::tip